 What is a go-to-market strategy?

-A go-to-market (GTM) or market activation strategy is the game plan that outlines how you are going to use the resources at your disposal (team, budget, tools, skills) to sell your unique value proposition to a specific audience and in the process gain competitive advantages and/or create network effects that will grow your marketplace.
+A go-to-market (GTM) or market activation strategy is the game plan that outlines how you are going to use the resources at your disposal (team, budget, tools, skills) to sell your unique value proposition to a specific audience and in the process gain competitive advantages and create network effects that will grow your marketplace.

 What it is not: